isomerpages/nparks-festival/_programmes/Arts & Culture/Arts & Culture @ Festival Site.md

 <br>
 <br>

 * **Sculpture Displays from Wood Sculpture Symposiums** <br> Check out masterfully crafted wood sculptures created during past Wood Sculpture Symposiums held in our parks!
-These unique wooden masterpieces are designed and crafted by the talented maestros from the Singapore Sculpture Society and participants of recent and past years' Sculpture Symposium participants.
+These unique wooden masterpieces are designed and crafted by the talented maestros from the Singapore Sculpture Society and participants of recent and past years' Sculpture Symposium.